napframework/nap-docs/app/manual/05_scene.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

 The instance part of the 'LineBlendComponent' also requires an array, but instead of holding a list of resources it holds a list of instances.
 The system automatically resolves the links for you.
-After initialization you are able to access the individual components immediately in your application:
+After initialization, you are able to access the individual components immediately in your application:

 ~~~~~~~~~~~~~~~{.cpp}
 class LineBlendComponentInstance : public ComponentInstance